Related Reading

 • Use any mouthwash given to you as directed.

-• Use salt and baking soda to clean your mouth.
-Mix 1 teaspoon of salt and 1 teaspoon of baking soda in 8 ounces of water.
+• Use salt, baking soda, and warm water to clean your mouth.
+Rinse your mouth 3 to 4 times a day and then with plain water rinse.
+For example, mix 1 teaspoon of salt and 1 teaspoon of baking soda in 8 ounces of water.
 Swish and spit to keep your mouth soft and ease dryness.

-• If you wear dentures, you may be told to wear them only when you eat.
+• If you wear dentures, make sure to keep them clean and that they fit well.
+You may be told to wear them only when you eat.
 Ask your healthcare provider.
 Clean your dentures twice a day.
 Soak them in antimicrobial solution when you aren't wearing them.
 Rinse your mouth after each meal.

-• Check your mouth and tongue for white patches.
+• Check your mouth and tongue every day for sores and white patches.
 This may be a sign of a type of yeast infection called thrush.
 This is a common side effect of chemo.
-Tell your provider if you get these patches.
+Tell your health care provider if you get these patches.
 You might need medicine to treat them.

 • Use lip balm to keep your lips from drying and cracking.